Val Pollard: Reception

 For her portrayal of Val, Hardwick won Best Comedy Performance at the 2006 British Soap Awards.
 Hardwick received a nomination in the same category in 2007, 2008 and 2011.
 The actress also earned a nomination for Funniest Performance at the 2011 Inside Soap Awards.
 Holy Soap said that Val's most memorable moment was being kidnapped by the Dingles on her wedding day.
 Hardwick was nominated for the Best Actress award at the 2014 British Soap Awards for her portrayal of Val.
 She was also nominated for the Best On-Screen Partnership award alongside Chittell, but lost to Coronation Streets David Neilson (Roy Cropper) and Julie Hesmondhalgh (Hayley Cropper).

+Commenting on the character's scheming, a critic for the Daily Record stated: "Val Pollard is not the most sensible of people.
+In fact, when her schemes aren't backfiring, her decisions go awry and hurt those closest to her."

 In September 2015, Laura-Jayne Tyler of Inside Soap commented on Hardwick's appearances as Val after her death, "No one has ever done a better job of milking their death than Charlie Hardwick, aka Val Pollard.
 Her DVD of final requests was certainly 'Val-tacular' – and quite incredibly camp!"